piechartssuck/courses/content/syllabus/index.md

 ### Office Hours

-Please watch this video:
+T
+hese are set times dedicated to you the student.
+If you are unfamiliar with the concept of office hours, please watch the following video

 <iframe src="https://player.vimeo.com/video/270014784" width="640" height="360" frameborder="0" allow="fullscreen" allowfullscreen id="officehours" style="display: block; margin: 0 auto 1rem;">
 </iframe>

-Office hours are set times dedicated to you, the student!
-This means I will be available either in my office or remotely, ready to discuss any questions you have.
-This is the best and easiest way to reach me, offering the best opportunity to talk about class material and any concerns.
+On that note, I am happy to meet face-to-face or via Zoom.

 Due to the ongoing pandemic, we can only meet via Zoom.
 This can be scheduled using the [calendar](https://calendly.com/nopiecharts/short15) app.